ironbars/nvlinks/README.md

 which has started to factor heavily into my decision-making when it comes to buying a new computer ("HOW WILL I ACCESS MY NOTES?!?!
 HOW WILL I EVEN _TAKE_ NOTES?!?!").
-As Vim is my text editor of choice, I started to look for a way to add the functionality.
+As Vim is my text editor of choice, I started to look for a way to add nvALT's functionality.
 Eventually I came across the awesome [notational-fzf-vim](https://github.com/alok/notational-fzf-vim), which covers most of the bases that I use nvALT for.
 However, the author made it clear that the only functionality that was intended to be covered was searching and